 About the Weaving Our Strengths Conference

-The Church Council of Greater Seattle’s fall conference, Weaving Our Strengths, is in its fourth year, this year with the theme “For Such a Time as This.”
+The Church Council of Greater Seattle’s fall conference, Weaving Our Strengths, is in its fifth year.
 It is a day-long conference of fellowship, inspiration, and skill-building to strengthen local churches efforts for the common good.
 It’s a great chance to connect across denominations, share best practices, foster spiritually-grounded action, and bring insights and opportunities back to your home congregation.

-Here’s what attendees had to say about last year’s conference:
+Here’s what attendees had to say about previous Weaving Our Strengths Conferences: